neurodata/checklists/matrix.md

 ### For level 0

-0. Heat map of raw data that fits on screen (1000-means++ to select n, CUR to select d)
+0. Heat map of raw data that fits on screen (k-means++ to select 1000 samples, CUR to select 100 dimensions)
 1. 1st moment statistics
     1. mean & median on line plot
 2. 2nd moment statistics